You’re pregnant! Take some time to jump for joy and feel grateful for this blessing before diving into the world of parental responsibilities.

-Similarly, you do not want to fuel your body with sub-par energy sources.
-Choose organic foods whenever possible and eat from local food sources if you can.
+Instead of quantity, focus on the quality of your food.
+Fuel your body with healthy food.
+If possible, choose organic food and eat from local food sources if you can.
 This limits your exposure to pesticides.

-Not only will these vitamins supply the necessary folate, but they also will help cover your needs for calcium, iron and zinc.
-Additionally, they provide the appropriate amounts of DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid), two types of omega-3 fats that help your baby’s brain develop.
+These vitamins supply the folate you need, and they also help cover your needs for calcium, iron and zinc.
+They also provide the appropriate amounts of DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid).
+These two types of omega-3 fats help your baby’s brain develop.